wp-plugins/coaching-staffs/readme.txt

 *It is important that you enter/add data in this order because the coach and staff must be entered before they can be associated with a staff position.*

+To display a staff table via the short code enter `[mstw-cs-table staff=staff-slug]` on the TEXT or HTML tab, NOT the VISUAL tab, of a page, post, or text widget.
+You MUST provide a `staff` parameter or nothing will be displayed.
+Many other parameters are available, which you can read about on the [Shoal Summit Solutions](http://shoalsummitsolutions.com/category/users-manuals/cs-plugin/) site.
+Looking the samples on [my plugin development site](http://shoalsummitsolutions.com/dev/coaching-staffs/) is highly recommended.

+To learn how to install and use the single coach profile page and the coaching staff gallery page, please read the instructions on the Installation tab and on the [Shoal Summit Solutions](http://shoalsummitsolutions.com/category/users-manuals/cs-plugin/) site.

+The plugin is internationalized and ready for translation.
+I am happy to help translators

 **NOTES:**
 The Coaching Staffs plugin is the fifth in a set of plugins supporting the My Sports Team Website (MSTW) framework.
 Others include Game Locations, Game Schedules, Team Rosters, and League Standings, which are all now available on [WordPress.org](http://wordpress.org/extend/plugins/).
 Statistics, Sponsors, Frequently Asked Questions, Users Guide, and more are planned for future development.
 If you are a developer and there is one you would really like to have, or if you would like to participate in the development of one, please contact me (mark@shoalsummitsolutions.com).